|

 • Not necessarily financially strong, but making intentional decisions

-• Unaware — Closed & Calm
+• Unaware (closed & calm)

 • Never knew specifics about family finances but felt taken care of

-• Avoiding finances altogether due to discomfort
+• Later Challenges: struggling with responsibility, avoiding finances due to discomfort

-Your Unique Money Tendencies
+Your Unique Tendencies

 • 7 Most Common: